Robert Sorin is a real estate partner resident in Fried Frank's New York office. He joined the Firm as a partner in 1997.

 Ms. Levitt received her BA, magna cum laude, in 1988 from the University of Pennsylvania, and her JD in 1992 from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar and an Articles Editor of the Columbia Journal of Law and Social Problems.
 From 1993 to 1994, she served as a law clerk to the Hon.
 Nathaniel M. Gorton, U.S. District Court, District of Massachusetts.

-Louis’ practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending and leasing.
-Louis has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
-Louis has a particular expertise in fashioning “one-off” solutions for hard-to-structure, would-be loan assets.
+Mr. Hait's practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, private equity and opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending, leasing, acquisitions and sales.
+Mr. Hait has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
+He has a particular expertise in fashioning "one-off" solutions for hard-to-structure, would-be loan assets.

-Louis is recognized as a leading practitioner in Chambers USA: America’s Leading Lawyers for Business.
+Mr. Hait is recognized as a leading practitioner in Chamber’s USA: Americas Leading Lawyers for Business.

 Ronald D. Sernau, co-chair of the Real Estate Department, has more than 25 years of experience in real estate law, representing sophisticated parties in particularly visible transactions involving trophy properties.
 The community has consistently recognized Ron as a member of the inner circle in New York's real estate industry.